hiimvikash/hiimvikash/README.md

 * **Backend & System Design:** Dedicated to implementing advanced backend concepts for highly scalable solutions, including microservices, distributed systems, and API design.

 * **Problem Solving:** Strong command of Data Structures and Algorithms, with extensive competitive programming experience.

+* Currently, I'm focused on exploring and building proofs of concept to integrate the power of Large Language Models (LLMs).

 ---